Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Amazon

-All-Clad is the leading winner when it comes to stainless steel cookware, a material that is non-reactive and popular with many professional chefs.
-Stainless steel cookware is more resistant to rust and staining compared to other cookware materials, but it typically requires a bit of cooking knowledge to best know how to properly use.
+All-Clad is the winner when it comes to stainless steel, a material that's non-reactive and popular with many professional chefs.
+It's more resistant to rust and staining when compared to other cookware materials, but it requires a bit of cooking knowledge to successfully use — which is what often deters people.
+But if you brush up on some basics, you'll be a whiz in no time.
 It also evenly heats food, so expect your steaks to sear to perfection.

 Best Affordable Stainless Steel: Quince 5-Ply Stainless Steel 6-Piece Set